Vyral/tony-geraci-recruiting/_posts/2020-02-24-how-to-book-more-appointments.md

 <p style="text-align: center"><em>Here are four ways to improve your business by overcoming the incorrect mindset.</em></p>

-Today I’m discussing how to book more appointments.
 Over the last few months we’ve examined how to prospect and improve your skills, but today I’m going over a few ways to get your mindset right to be able to line up more appointments.

 As Realtors, there are four things I believe we need to overcome when you want to improve business.
 Fear is always first.
-You need to mend yourself of the fear of putting yourself out there.&nbsp;
+You need to rid yourself of the fear of putting yourself out there.&nbsp;

 If you have any questions about how to prospect or if you need help setting up appointments, don’t hesitate to reach out to me.
 I’d love to help you.